What is a PCV Valve?

 Or, check it in place with the engine running.
 Pull the PCV valve from its housing and place your thumb over the PCV valve opening.
 You should feel it click.
 If the click sounds or feels mushy, replace the valve.

 What is a PCV valve?
+What does a PCV valve do?
 Do I really need to change it?
 Rick Muscoplat, an automotive expert at The Family Handyman, will tell you what a positive crankcase ventilation (PCV) valve does, how to test it, and, if needed, how to replace it.
 PCV valve replacement is very simple.

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.